Projekt-DataScience/infrastructure/README.md

 Deployment Code

 # Deploying only backend
+**You need to be logged in via Docker CLI to Github.** Tutorial: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry

 1. If you want to deploy the backend, then you should use `docker-compose-backend.yml`.
 First of all download the following files: